India

 Gas infrastructure

-The government has taken significant initiatives to support the expected import growth through the expansion of LNG terminals and re-gasification capacity, and infrastructure development to facilitate LNG transportation (The Economic Times, 2020; Times of India, 2020).
-One of the main LNG terminals, the Dahej terminal, is operating at 95% capacity compared to 85% a year before (Reuters, 2023g).
-The Gas Authority of India Ltd (GAIL) is also planning to double the capacity of its LNG terminal in Dhabol (Offshore Technology, 2024).
+The government plans to support the expected import growth through the expansion of LNG terminals and re-gasification capacity, and infrastructure development to facilitate LNG transportation (The Economic Times, 2020; Times of India, 2020).

-Industry is the biggest consumer of fossil gas in India where, apart from being used for energy purposes, it is used as a feedstock for manufacturing fertiliser and petrochemicals.
-While fossil gas only accounted for 5% of industrial final energy consumption in 2020, the current policies scenario, based on IEA STEPS, shows a doubling of gas use by 2030 and five-fold increase by 2050, reaching 13% of industrial final energy consumption (IEA, 2022).
+Industry is the biggest consumer of fossil gas in India.
+Besides being used for energy purposes, it is used as a feedstock for manufacturing fertiliser and petrochemicals.
+While fossil gas only accounted for 4% of industrial final energy consumption in 2023, the current policies scenario shows a doubling of gas use by 2030 and a four-fold increase by 2050 (IEA, 2024a).

 Taxes and subsidies for fossil fuels

-In India, subsidies are available for both fossil fuels and renewable energy in the form of direct subsidies, fiscal incentives, price regulation and other government support, but total subsidies for fossil fuels are eight times higher than those for renewables.
-Overall, India’s fossil fuel subsidies have declined by approximately 70% over the past decade, primarily due to an 80% reduction in oil and gas subsidies (IISD, 2024).
-While coal subsidies largely declined from 2014 to 2021, they then began increasing, doubling in doubled in 2023 compared to 2021, aligning with the increased coal consumption.
-Coal India Ltd., a public limited company and the largest government owned coal producer in the world, receives an annual USD 2bn subsidy (The New York Times, 2022).
+In India, subsidies are available for both fossil fuels and renewable energy in the form of direct subsidies, fiscal incentives, price regulation and other government support, but total subsidies for fossil fuels, including both demand and supply side are eight times higher than those for renewables.
+Overall, India’s fossil fuel subsidies have declined by approximately 70% over the past decade, primarily due to an 80% reduction in oil and gas subsidies in a phased manner (IISD, 2024).
+While coal subsidies declined between 2014 and 2021, they then began increasing again, doubling in 2023 compared to 2021.
+Coal India Ltd., a public limited company and the largest government owned coal producer in the world, receives an annual USD 2bn in subsidies (The New York Times, 2022).

 A tax on coal (“coal cess”) was introduced in 2010-11, when the government set up the National Clean Energy Fund (NCEF) to provide financial support to clean energy initiatives and technologies.
 However, the purpose of the NCEF has changed over time.
-Since 2017, with the introduction of the Goods and Services Tax (GST), the coal cess has been replaced with the GST Compensation Cess, which is no longer directed into the NCEF (IISD, 2019).
-Recently an inter-ministerial committee has proposed a higher cess on imported coal (Business Standard, 2024a).
+Since 2017, with the introduction of the Goods and Services Tax (GST), the coal cess has been replaced with the GST Compensation Cess, which is no longer directed into the NCEF and at that time the fund value of NCEF was around USD 6.6bn (IISD, 2019).
+Recently an inter-ministerial committee has proposed a higher cess on imported coal (Business Standard, 2024b) (For more details please refer to our previous updates).

 Renewables

-As positive as the recent growth and future plans for renewables are, they are not fast enough for 1.5 °C compatibility.
-To be 1.5 °C compatible, 70-75% of India’s electricity generation should come from renewables in 2030 (Climate Action Tracker, 2023).
+As positive as the recent growth and future plans for renewables are, they are not sufficient for 1.5°C compatibility.
+To be 1.5°C compatible, 70-75% of India’s electricity generation should come from renewables in 2030 (Climate Action Tracker, 2023).
 International support is critical to achieve this.
+India is already on track to achieve its 2030 targets under current policies.
+With international support, this could be strengthened.

 Solar energy

-India is experiencing a significant surge in rooftop solar installations, with a projected addition of 4 GW in fiscal year 2024 (IEEFA, 2024b).
-This marks a major shift from being a laggard to a leader in the sector.
-The growth is driven by various favourable policies and financial mechanisms, particularly for households, which are receiving substantial financial support to install solar rooftop PM Surya Ghar policy (Economic Times, 2024b).
-Despite regulatory challenges and limited support from local electricity distribution companies (DISCOMs), the sector is poised for robust growth due to declining solar module costs and innovative business models like virtual net metering and peer-to-peer trading (Economic Times, 2024d).
+India is also experiencing a significant surge in rooftop solar installations, with a near doubling of capacity additions between 2023-24 and 2024-25 (Niti Aayog, 2024).
+This marks a major shift - from being a laggard to a leader in the sector globally.
+The growth is driven by various favourable policies and financial mechanisms, particularly for households, which are receiving substantial support through the PM Surya Ghar rooftop solar scheme (Economic Times, 2024a).
+Despite regulatory challenges and limited support from local electricity distribution companies (DISCOMs), the sector is poised for robust growth due to declining solar module costs and innovative business models like virtual net metering and peer-to-peer trading (Economic Times, 2024c).
+In recent years, floating solar power plants have become part of India's plans for solar expansion (IEEFA, 2023b).

 Domestic PV manufacturing

-To increase the demand for domestically-produced solar modules, the government has increased the goods and services tax (GST) on renewable energy equipment and a imposed customs duty of 40% on imported solar modules and 25% on solar cells (IEEFA, 2022).
-However, due to a shortfall in domestic supply, the government is now considering whether to reduce the customs duty from 40% to 20% (Reuters, 2023a).
+To increase the demand for domestically-produced solar modules, the government has imposed a customs duty of 40% on imported solar modules and 25% on solar cells, alongside an increased the goods and services tax (GST) on renewable energy equipment (IEEFA, 2022).
+However, due to a shortfall in domestic supply, the government is now considering reducing the customs duty to 20% (Reuters, 2023a).

 Wind energy